WZY009/My-Leetcode-Record/README.md

 1. leetcode 560 - First, you should know how to use preSum array to reduce the time complexity(although it still fails to AC).
 Then, you can use hashmap to store nums[j], which will reduce time complexity for another time.
 2. leetcode 370 - Difference array is the opposite form of preSum array.
 But both of them can reduce time complexity and show the essence of dynamic programming!
 3. leetcode 1109 - same as 370
+#### 4.28(4.30补一题)
+1. leetcode 1094 - nothing special.
+2. leetcode 167 - Pay attention to the quesiton - non decreasing array!
+So the first thing you need to know is using binary search.
+#### 4.29(4.30补)
+1. leetcode 26 - nothing sepcial.
+I do it very fast
+2. leetcode 83 - nothing sepcial.
+I do it very fast
+3. leetcode 27 - nothing sepcial.
+I do it very fast
+#### 4.30
+1. leetcode 283 - nothing sepcial.
+I do it very fast
+2. leetcode 167 - nothing sepcial.
+I do it very fast
+3. leetcode 5 - The way of judging whether it's palindrome string is crucial.
+Although these two ways' the time complextiy are same, the arguments will not be the same, which will increase time complexity by n times if you choose the worse one.